israelali1424/SIE_Notes/Chapter_2_Types_of_cds.md

 - **Features:**
   - Combines the benefits of a CD with the tax advantages of an IRA.
   - Subject to IRA contribution limits and rules.

+  **Double-Barreled Bond**
+   Definition:

+   Double-barreled bonds are municipal bonds that are backed by two distinct sources of revenue:
+   **General Obligation (GO) Pledge**: This involves the issuer's taxing power, which means the bond is backed by the full faith and credit of the issuing municipality.
+The issuer can use property taxes or other available revenue to repay the bond.
+   **Specific Revenue Streams**: These can be revenues generated from specific projects or sources, such as tolls from a toll road or fees from a utility service.

+   Special Assessment Bonds
+Definition:

+Special assessment bonds are municipal bonds that are repaid through assessments or charges levied on the properties that directly benefit from the funded project.
+These bonds are often used to finance infrastructure improvements such as roads, sidewalks, water systems, and sewer systems.